Creeping mallow (Modiola caroliniana)

 Category: Broadleaf (Dicot)

-Flowers: The single orange-red or red flowers have 5 petals and are on stalks in the leaf axils.
-They flower mainly from November to February.
+Flowers: Creeping Mallow has single orange-red or red flowers, that have 5 petals and are on stalks.
+Creeping Mallow flowers from November to February.

-Leaf length: The leaves are egg shaped and are 3-4 cm long.
+Leaf length: The leaves have an egg shape, and are 3 to 4 cm long.

 Reproduction: Creeping Mallow reproduces from seed, and produces up to 5,000 seeds per plant.
 Seeds normally disperse by water or soil.